alekhaya99/Python-Finance/README.md

 # Python-Finance
-The repo contains the details about Python with Finance
+The repo contains the details about Python in Finance